 A decision to renew the delegation will allow the City to continue to process planning applications under the same arrangements that currently apply.
-Importantly, the delegated powers are not proposed to be changed.
+Importantly, the delegated powers are not proposed to be changed, with the exception of updating, by making appropriate references to the 2005 Planning and Development Act.